xpmatteo/auto-cca/README.md

 I presented this work in progress at Codemotion Milano 2023; [here are the slides](https://speakerdeck.com/xpmatteo/an-ai-for-a-complex-boardgame-based-on-monte-carlo-tree-search).

+# The story of this repo so far

+When I presented at Codemotion, the MCTS-based AI was weak due to two factors:

+ - choosing one unit at a time, ie simple moves were not grouped in macromoves
+ - using closed loop instead of OpenLoop

+Then I implemented Macromoves.
+This has substantially improved the MCTS AI, but I then realized that closed loop only works when the card distribution is fixed and unchanging, as it is now.
+This is a simplification over the real game that I initially implemented to get the AI implementation going.
+I now see that when we implement randomized hands, the closed loop implementation cannot work anymore.

+I then implemented OpenLoopMctsPlayer; it works, but

+1. it does not have macromoves
+2. it is much slower than the original closed loop implementation

+One way to address 2 is to implement the Flyweight pattern for all commands, which is a large refactoring that I have started but not completed.

 # How to

 Serve locally with `make server` or `python -m http.server`